OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

 # ngrok http -host-header=rewrite 3978
 ```

-## 4.Enter the following details to configure the admin and user consent prompts with values that are appropriate for the access_as_userscope.
+## 4.Enter the following details to configure the admin and user consent prompts with values that are appropriate for the access_as_user scope.

 1. Admin consent display name: Teams can access the user’s profile.
 2. Admin consent description: Teams can call the app’s web APIs as the current user.
 3. User consent display name: Teams can access your profile and make requests on your behalf.
 4. User consent description: Teams can call this app’s APIs with the same rights as you have.

 5.Added the WebApplication Info Resource and Application id uri in expose and API like: api://Ngrokbaseurl/App_id"

 6. Create a Bot Registration
    In Azure portal, create a [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).